YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 | GDL_AllowLargeMemcpy         | 0x00400000                                 | Bypass the 1GB sanity check in gtm_memcpy_validate_and_execute()                           |
 +------------------------------+--------------------------------------------+--------------------------------------------------------------------------------------------+

 **ydb_dist** specifies the path to the directory containing the YottaDB system distribution. ydb_dist must be defined for each user.
-If you are not using the ydb script or sourcing ydbprofile, consider defining ydb_dist in the login file or as part of the default system environment.
+If you are not using the ydb script or sourcing ydb_env_set, consider defining ydb_dist in the login file or as part of the default system environment.
 In UTF-8 mode, the ydb_dist environment variable specifies the path to the directory containing the YottaDB system distribution for Unicode.
 The distribution for Unicode is located in subdirectory utf8 under the YottaDB distribution directory.
 For example, if the YottaDB distribution is in /usr/local/lib/yottadb/r110, set ydb_dist to point to /usr/local/lib/yottadb/r110/utf8 for UTF-8 mode.
 Correct operation of YottaDB executable programs requires ydb_dist to be set correctly.

 **ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
 To automate this definition, define ydb_gbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.